Travel Guide: 3 weeks in Malaysia

 3 days at Desaru Coast

 Since our trip had kicked off with a few intense days in the city of Singapore it was perfect to then head to the beach to relax a few days before continuing the journey.
 Also the Desaru Coast is only a 2 hours drive away from Singapore, so it’s easy to reach by car.
-Driving in Malaysia is also quite easy, but we hired private drivers for most of our inland journeys, as this was more convenient for us.
+We think this might be more of a destination for people looking for a quick beach escape from Singapore and less as a necessary stop on a Malaysia round trip.
+Another thing to factor in is seasonality, as the East and West of Malaysia are affected by different monsoon climates and don’t necessarily share the same seasonality.
+We were at the Desaru Coast in March and it was quite windy and also overcast a few days.

-Head to the Desaru Coast if you’re up for beach relaxation, spa treatments and a first dip into the South China Sea.
+Head to the Desaru Coast if you’re up for beach relaxation, spa treatments and if your visit falls into the right season for the East Coast of Malaysia (April to October).

 One&Only Desaru Coast - part of a 3 week itinerary through Malaysia